apache/cordova-docs/docs/en/4.0.0/guide/platforms/blackberry/upgrade.md

 4. Create a new project, as described in BlackBerry Shell Tool Guide.
 This becomes the home of your updated project.

-5. Copy your projects source from the old project's `/www` directory to the new project's `/www` directory.
+5. Copy your project's source from the old project's `/www` directory to the new project's `/www` directory.

 6. Update the Cordova script reference in the `www/index.html` file (and any other files that contain the script reference) to point to the new `cordova.js` file.

-For BlackBerryOS/Playbook:
+### BlackBerryOS/Playbook ###

-1. Download and extract the Cordova 2.9.0 source to a permanent directory location on your hard drive, for example to `~/Cordova-2.9.0`.
+1. Download and extract the Cordova 2.9.0 source to a permanent location on your hard drive, for example to `~/Cordova-2.9.0`.

 2. Quit any running SDK tools: Eclipse, Momentics and the like.